 Citation: 922 KAR 2:280.
 Background checks for child care staff members, reporting requirements, and appeals Section 3 ii.
 Describe how these requirements, policies and procedures apply to all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers), in accordance with 98.43(a)(1)(i) and 98.16(o).
+Describe and provide citations b) For all current (existing) child care staff, has the FBI criminal fingerprint check been conducted?

-Describe and provide citations Registered providers are licensed-exempt in Kentucky but eligible for CCDF funding.
+Registered providers are licensed-exempt in Kentucky but eligible for CCDF funding.
 922 KAR 2:280 requires that registered providers participate in the NBCP.

 Citation: 922 KAR 2:280.
-Background checks for child care staff members, reporting requirements, and appeals Section 3 shall:
+Background checks for child care staff members, reporting requirements, and appeals Section 3